12EveIshimwe/GitHubSearch-App/README.md

 None
 ## Behavior Drive Development
 *The user has to input any github username.
-2.The app reply with all the info(profile and repositories) about the person.
+* The app reply with all the info(profile and repositories) about the person.
 3.If not available among Github members they give you a message.
 4.The user can even slide into any of the GitHub users repositories.
 ## Bugs: